 “For Michigan to grow entrepreneurially, we need to foster a culture focused on regional success.
 We must support a robust startup ecosystem not just in Ann Arbor and Detroit, but across the state as a whole,” said Dug Song, co-founder and general manager of Duo Security at Cisco.
 “The data from the 2020 Ann Arbor Entrepreneurial Ecosystem Report shows how resilient our established tech ecosystem can be, even in the face of broader economic challenges.
 Our larger opportunity is to connect startup communities throughout the state of Michigan to sustain their growth as well as to attract and retain talent.”

-On Wednesday, August 19, at 10 a.m., EntryPoint will host a panel featuring Patti Glaza of ID Ventures, Kelly Sexton of University of Michigan Office of Tech Transfer and Dug Song of Duo Security.
-The discussion will explore ways the community can better nurture startups (through policy, programs and culture shift), the impact of COVID-19 on the tech community, how we can build a more inclusive entrepreneurial ecosystem, significant events that have shaped the startup community in the Ann Arbor region and advice for people thinking about starting their own companies.
-To register for the free virtual event, click here.
+The discussion, hosted by EntryPoint, will explore ways the community can better nurture startups (through policy, programs and culture shift), the impact of COVID-19 on the tech community, how we can build a more inclusive entrepreneurial ecosystem, significant events that have shaped the startup community in the Ann Arbor region and advice for people thinking about starting their own companies.

-Support for EntryPoint’S 2020 Ann Arbor Entrepreneurial Ecosystem Report was generously provided by Ann Arbor Entrepreneurs Fund, Bamboo, Build Institute, Cahoots, Endeavor Detroit, ID Ventures, Inforum, Jaffe Raitt Heuer & Weiss, P.C., Marketing Supply Company, Michigan’s University Research Corridor, Michigan Venture Capital Association, purpose.jobs, Renaissance Venture Capital, Techstars and Wagner Design.
+Support for EntryPoint’s 2020 Entrepreneurial Ecosystem Report was generously provided by Ann Arbor Entrepreneurs Fund, Bamboo, Build Institute, Cahoots, Endeavor, ID Ventures, Inforum, Jaffe Raitt Heuer & Weiss, P.C., Marketing Supply Company, Michigan’s University Research Corridor, Michigan Venture Capital Association, purpose.jobs, Renaissance Venture Capital, Shine & Rise, Techstars and Wagner Design.

 For more information and a look at the complete findings, please click here.
 To learn more about utilizing data to implement effective programs to support the entrepreneurial ecosystem, please view the EntryPoint Data and Program Development Guide.